 - Financial services – retail banks, credit card companies, insurance firms, venture funds, and many others generate Big Data; massive amounts of multi-structured data stored in many disparate systems.

-- Telecom– telecommunication service providers have masses of both customer- and machine-generated data at their disposal and use Big Data analysis technique to attract new subscribers, retain customers, and expand their business.
+- Telecom – telecommunication service providers have masses of both customer- and machine-generated data at their disposal and use Big Data analysis techniques to attract new subscribers, retain customers, and expand their business.

 - Retail – understanding customers is a priority for both brick-and-mortar and online stores.
 They usually collect customer data from various sources such as social media, loyalty programs, customer transaction data, and more.
 They need Big Data solutions to make sense of it all and generate actionable insights for personalizing the customer experience.